This topic describes how to use the data transmission service to migrate data from a MySQL database to a MySQL tenant of OceanBase Database.

 For example, if the clock is earlier than the standard time, the latency can be negative.
 If the clock is later than the standard time, the latency can be positive.

 Check whether the migration precision of the data transmission service for columns of data types such as DECIMAL, FLOAT, and DOUBLE is as expected.
-If the precision of a destination field type is lower than the precision of the corresponding source field type, the value with a higher precision may be truncated.
+If the precision of the destination field type is lower than that of the source field type, the value with a higher precision may be truncated.
 This may result in data inconsistency between the source and destination fields.

 If the source instance is a read-only RDS for MySQL database, the precheck displays a prompt, which indicates the risk of incremental log consumption.